django/deps/accepted/0009-async.rst

 should load and run in async Django (be that 3.0 or 3.1) with no changes.

-This proposal is designed to be done in small, iterative parts and landed to Django's ``master`` branch progressively to avoid the problems of a long-running fork, and to allow us to change course as we discover issues.
+This proposal is designed to be done in small, iterative parts and landed to Django's ``main`` branch progressively to avoid the problems of a long-running fork, and to allow us to change course as we discover issues.

 This is a good opportunity to bring on new contributors.
 We should fund the